jean-thibaut/jean-thibaut.github.io/_preprints/Gravity_as_a_topological_gauge_theory.md

 ---
 We describe a topological theory of gravity by building an action from the Characteristic numbers of a manifold with Cartan geometry.

+Two geometries are studied : Lorentzian (dS and AdS) and Conformal.
-In case one only considers the Euler number we retrieve Mac-Dowell Mansouri gravity.
+For a Lorentzian geometry if one one only considers the Euler number we retrieve Mac-Dowell Mansouri gravity.
 Considering a linear combination of the Euler and Pontrjagin numbers as an action allows to retrieve the Holst term as well as a cosmological constant and Nieh-Yan, Pontrjagin, and Euler terms relative to spacetime curvature R and torsion T with only 3 free parameters corresponding to Newton's constant, the cosmological constant and the Barbero-Immirzi parameter.

+The case of a Conformal geometry encapsulates the Lorentzian one since by specifying conditions on the Cartan connection we can retrieve the action obtained from Lorentzian geometry.

  [Download paper here](https://arxiv.org/pdf/2403.05284.pdf)